 Fairchance holds a BPolSci (International Studies) and a BA (Hons) Political Science.
 A Masters in Military Science will develop his speciality in strategic intelligence, military strategy and diplomacy.
 His current research focuses on quantitative analysis of conflict in Africa's Sahel, and strategies used in complex irregular warfare (especially cyberwarfare and the use of children as suicide bombers).
 Through academic research, activism, leadership and diplomacy he hopes to play his part in ushering in a just peace and silencing the guns in Africa.

 Tracy has worked with school children in rural Zimbabwe and illiterate adults in the mining sector in South Africa.
 She has a Diploma in Education with the University of Zimbabwe and Communication Science and Development Studies, both with UNISA.
-Her topics of interest are Migration, Human Security, Education, Policy and how they affect women, minors and the poor.
-A Masters in Development Studies will help her gain insight; and be a profound researcher, critical thinker and work with development related policy.
+Her topics of interest are Migration, Human Security, Education, Policy and how they affect women, children and the poor.
+A Masters in Development Studies will help her gain further insight; and become a prominent researcher and policy influencer.

 Hlengiwe is an experienced scholar, researcher and activist who has participated in the International Human Rights Exchange (IHRE) and the African Centre for Migration and Society (ACMS).
 She is a recipient of many awards for meritorious academic achievement – including the prestigious Ruth First Prize for best third-year research projects in Sociology and best Master’s research project in 2015.
 Hlengiwe’s research interests include local governance and citizenship, labour studies, public administration, community protests, and gender justice.